NY art dealer tied to forgeries charged with tax fraud

 In one unusual case, it was sued in February by Canadian theater producer David Mirvish.

-He claimed to have invested in some actual masterpieces by Pollock the gallery had obtained from Rosales and that Knoedler cost him millions of dollars by failing to sell them.
+He claimed to have invested in some actual masterpieces by Pollock that the gallery had obtained from Rosales, and that Knoedler cost him millions of dollars by failing to sell them.
 Mirvish is seeking possession of the unsold paintings.

-Charles Schmerler, a lawyer for Knoedler, said in an email that his client will continue to assist authorities and that the case against Rosales "does not affect our core arguments" in the civil litigation.

-Calls to lawyers for Weissman and the trust for the sheikha's children were not immediately returned.
+Calls to lawyers for Knoedler, Weissman and the trust for the sheikha's children were not immediately returned.